codio/site/source/docs/misc/schoolscontent/organisation.html.md

 ## Authoring your own content

 Please read the [Authoring Strategies](/docs/content/authoring/strategies) section first.
-Ideally, you should also have read the full [Authoring](/docs/content/authoring) section and created your first project with Codio Guides, ready to be turned into a Unit.
+Ideally, you should also have read the full [Authoring](/docs/content/authoring) section and created your first project with Codio content, ready to be turned into a Unit.

 ## Direct Access vs. Classes